Understanding Dog Paw Yeast Infections: Causes, Symptoms, and Treatments

 • Severe paw yeast infections may require several months of treatment with oral antifungal medications.

-• Preventive measures such as proper paw hygiene, underlying allergy management, immune system support, and regular veterinary check-ups can help prevent paw yeast infections and reduce the risk of recurrence.
+• Preventive measures such as proper paw hygiene, underlying allergy management, immune system support, and regular veterinary check-ups can help target paw yeast infections and reduce the risk of recurrence.

-A dog paw yeast infection is a fungal infection caused by an overgrowth of yeast on the skin of a dog’s paw or paws.
+A dog paw yeast infection, also called yeast dermatitis, is a fungal infection caused by an overgrowth of yeast on the skin of a dog’s paw or paws.
 The culprit is usually Malassezia pachydermatis, a yeast species that is normally found in small numbers on the healthy skin of most animals.

 However, when conditions are right, the yeast can begin to overgrow.
 This overgrowth of yeast results in an infection that can cause skin irritation, itching, inflammation, redness, and a bad odor.
 It can also affect the dog’s nails and cause them to become brittle or discolored.